shashijangra22/APS-Project/README.md

 | Decrease Key  | H.decreaseKey(x,y) | key to be modified, new value to update | decreases the key x by value y | O(log(n)) |
 | Merge  | H.merge(X) | heap root pointer to merge with | merges the 2 heaps H and X | O(log(n)) |

+Along with above mentioned functionalities,this projects aims to provide comparative analysis on below major operations with that of AVL tree:-
+  - Insertion
+  - Deletion
+  - Search

+Also, we have implemented Prim's Algorithm using Binomial heap.The basic method to finding a Minimum Spanning Tree is based on a greed approach.
+From a particular vertex ,the next vertex is so chosen so that it can be connected to the current tree using the edge of the lowest weight.
+Repeating this process until all the nodes are included yields the Minimum Spanning Tree.
+The Prim’s Algorithm is based on the above approach.
+It uses a Heap for finding the next vertex with the minimum edge weight which can be included in the Minimum spanning tree.

 # Project delivery plan

 We aim to deliver the project as a menu driven program which allows user to build a binary heap with all the standard heap functions and a merge function which works in O(log n) time.
+Along with that  compare its performance with AVL and

 # End User Documentation